serenity-is/docs/howto/how_to_update_serenity_nuget_packages.md

 Update-Package Serenity.Script
 ```

-Updating these three packages will also update others.
+Updating these three packages will also update others (because of dependencies).